 Agile is a concept that allows development and testing iterations in the software development process.
 Unlike the Waterfall approach, development and testing operations are carried out concurrently under this methodology.
 This procedure improves communication among clients, developers, managers, and testers.

-DevOps Methodology added automation to the SDLC process with the help of cloud computing and DevOps tools.
-Developers can use CI/CD to distribute software updates more quickly and lower the number of errors in design and specifications when presenting new modifications to stakeholders.
+DevOps Methodology added automation to the agile SDLC process with the help of cloud computing and DevOps tools.
+Developers can use continuous integration and continuous delivery (CI/CD) to distribute software updates more quickly and lower the number of errors in design and specifications when presenting new modifications to stakeholders.
 Automation with CI/CD accelerates the process and can considerably shorten software development time.

 Continuous Integration and Continuous Delivery shortly CI/CD is the process of automating the SDLC process.
 Commonly referred to as the CI/CD pipeline it is a series of procedures that must be followed in order to deploy new software releases.

 It gets the generated codes, deploys to development and test environments, and makes it easy to find and fix bugs in similar production environments that assist you in properly deploying a new version of the product.
 CI refers to continuous integration while CD is continuous delivery.